 (c) any natural gas or product thereof which is not sold.

-(3) The rate of royalty to be specified in the lease shall be fixed by the Minister at the time o granting the lease, and shall not be less than 5 per centum or more than 15 per centum of the gross value determined as aforesaid of he product in relation to which the royalty is to be payable.
+(3) The rate of royalty to be specified in the lease shall be fixed by the Minister at the time of granting the lease, and shall not be less than 5 per centum or more than 15 per centum of the gross value determined as aforesaid of the product in relation to which the royalty is to be payable.

-(4) Thee shall be set off against the amount of royalty payable in any year under this section the amount of any rent paid by he lessee under the lease in respect of that year; and, where the amount of rent so paid exceeds the amount of royalty so payable, no royalty shall be payable in that year.
+(4) Thee shall be set off against the amount of royalty payable in any year under this section the amount of any rent paid by the lessee under the lease in respect of that year; and, where the amount of rent so paid exceeds the amount of royalty so payable, no royalty shall be payable in that year.

-[Section 71 inserted by No. 8 of 1940 s.
-33; amended by No. 66 of 1954 s.
-18.]
+[Section 71 inserted: No. 8 of 1940 s.
+33; amended: No. 66 of 1954 s.
+18; No. 23 of 2012 s.
+45.]

 72. Return to be furnished